A-Chidalu/PharmacyManagementSys/README.md

 # PharmacyManagementSys
 A Practical GUI to manage a pharmacy company.
-Users are able to easily create new Client objects and new Drug objects, and assign Drugs to clients.
+Uses a MySQL database in the backend, and Java Swing in the front end.
+Uses JDBC Api to connect to the MySQL databse in the backend.